 If you want to see the icon of Hamadan you must visit Avicenna’s Tomb.
-Avicenna is the well-known Iranian physician and philosopher who was born in Bokhara (present day Uzbekistan), 11th century.
-He is universally famous for his knowledge of medicine and he has likely written the most famous book in the world of medicine, the Canon of Medicine, which was the principal book for the study of his major in Islamic world and Europe for some centuries.
+Avicenna is the well-known Iranian physician and philosopher who was born in Bokhara (present-day Uzbekistan), 11th century.
+He is universally famous for his knowledge of medicine and he has likely written the most famous book in the world of medicine, the Canon of Medicine, which was the principal book for the study of his major in the Islamic world and Europe for some centuries.
 Besides medicine, Avicenna’s contribution to philosophy has been significant.
-His other seminal book is Al-shafa which addresses logic, physics, mathematics and metaphysics.
+His other seminal book is Al-shafa which addresses logic, physics, mathematics, and metaphysics.
 During his life, Avicenna faced many hardships and he had no choice but to move from city to city.
 Finally, he died in Hamadan and buried there.

 The building has been renovated three times.
-Its first building was built in Ghajar period, but it was not suitable, therefore, the National Iranian Association decided to rebuilt it on his millennium of his birth date.
+Its first building was built in Ghajar period, but it was not suitable, therefore, the National Iranian Association decided to rebuild it on the millennium of his birth date.
 His current tomb which was built in 1954 includes both Pre-Islamic and Islamic designs and styles.
 This domed structure has stood upon 12 pillars each of which representing one of the scientific disciplines with which Avicenna was familiar.
 The present building design and plan has been adapted from the oldest Islamic monument; Qabus Ibn-e Voshmgir Tower in Gonbad Kavoos and in style of his time architecture with the use of modern techniques.
-A tower can be seen which inspired by Gonbad-e Kavoos Tower, also several gardens like Persian gardens, a water front that is an inspiration of cellar pools of the old houses and a façade of big granite rocks of Mount Alvand which is a symbol of old Persian imperial palaces.
-Instead of the house of Abu Saeed Dakhook, Avecinna’s best friend was buried beside Avicenna.
+A tower can be seen which inspired by Gonbad-e Kavoos Tower, also several gardens like Persian gardens, a waterfront that is an inspiration of cellar pools of the old houses and a façade of big granite rocks of Mount Alvand which is a symbol of old Persian imperial palaces.
+Instead of the house of Abu Saeed Dakhook, Avicenna’s best friend was buried beside Avicenna.

 Now the southern hall is used as a museum for coins, crackers, bronzes and other excavated monuments belonging to some centuries before Christ and Islamic period.
-Also there is a library with more than 8000 volumes of manuscripts and valuable Persian and foreign books in addition to Avicenna’s works and other authors and writers of Hamadan, in the northern hall.
-In the Avicenna’s pavilion there is a picture of his skull that probably was drawn during the older building destruction.
+Also, there is a library with more than 8000 volumes of manuscripts and valuable Persian and foreign books in addition to Avicenna’s works and other authors and writers of Hamadan, in the northern hall.
+In the Avicenna’s pavilion, there is a picture of his skull that probably was drawn during the older building destruction.

 In the east of the square, there is a complimentary semi-circle garden with a nice green view in which Avicenna’s statue has been erected with a book in its hand gazing the far horizons, probably humming this poem: